Ritik-Saxena/Expense-Manager-web-application/README.md

 - **Data Security:** User credentials are prioritized, employing AES256 encryption for enhanced security, ensuring the protection of sensitive information.

+- **Account Management:** Users can create accounts, log in securely, and leverage a password reset feature that sends reset instructions to registered emails.

 This Expense Manager is designed to empower users with a simple yet effective tool to monitor their expenditures, offering valuable insights for better financial planning and management.

 ## Video